freedomotic/fd-developer-manual/docs/source/architecture/freedomotic-data-structures.rst

         Freedomotic.environment.getZones()

 **Zones** are logical (virtual) portions of the environment.
-To retrieve the list of physical environment rooms use (rooms are zones too)
+To retrieve the list of physical environment rooms (rooms are also considered Zones) use:

 .. code:: java

         Freedomotic.environment.getRooms()

-Environment things
+Environmental 'Things'
 ------------------

-The things (lights, doors, couches, ...) in the environment can be retrived in different ways.
+The 'things' (lights, doors, couches, ...) in the environment can be retrived in different ways:

-Get a thing by its name
+Get a 'thing' by its name
 -----------------------

 .. code:: java

         EnvObjectPersistence.getObject(String name)

-Get the things filtering by protocol and address property
+Get the 'things' filtered by protocol and address property
 ---------------------------------------------------------

 .. code:: java

         EnvObjectPersistence.getObject(String protocol, String address)

-Get the list of the things linked to a specific protocol
+Get the list of the 'things' linked to a specific protocol
 --------------------------------------------------------

 .. code:: java

         EnvObjectPersistence.getObjectByProtocol(String protocol)

-Get the list of all things in the current environment
+Get the list of all 'things' in the current environment
 -----------------------------------------------------

 .. code:: java

         EnvObjectPersistence.getObjects()

-This is the correct import to access this method
+Use the following import to access this method:

 .. code:: java